dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[Find_and_FindAsync_1](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Find_and_FindAsync_1)]

-The output from this code (including EF logging) when using SQLite is:
+The output from this code (including EF Core logging) when using SQLite is:

 ```output
 First call to Find...